cyberbotics/webots-doc/automobile/camera-sensors.md

 ## Camera sensors

+Adding a generic Camera node is sufficient for most of the applications.
-No specific model of camera have been modeled, but it is easy to create your own model using the Camera node of Webots which includes by default a zoom and a focusing mechanism.
-The Camera node also includes a model of motion blur, various models of noise, lens distortion and the possibility to use a spherical projection.
+Generic cameras are customizable (resolution, field of view, noise, etc.) and include by default a zoom and a focusing mechanism.
+Special effects like motion blur, various models of noise, lens distortion and the possibility to use a spherical projection are available.

+In addition of adding generic Camera nodes, some predefined camera models are also present in Webots.

 ### Smart camera